Samhain Journal Prompts

 What dreams or insights have come to me lately that feel significant?

-What does “letting go” look like in my life right now?
+What does “letting go” look like in my journey right now?

-What gives me a sense of spiritual protection?
+What ideas or beliefs give me a sense of spiritual protection?

 How do I want to be remembered by future generations?

-If I could speak with one ancestor, who would it be and what would I ask?
+If I could speak with one ancestor (a blood relative or any person from the past, even if they're from other cultures), who would it be and what would I ask?

 What symbols or signs have shown up for me this season?

-How do I maintain boundaries between the physical and spiritual worlds?
+How do I create and maintain boundaries between the physical and spiritual worlds?

 What fears am I ready to face and transform?